RobbyPee/spelling-extractor/README.md

 3. **Creates** a Google Doc (34 pt font, centered title & subtitle)
 4. **Exports** it to PDF and **emails** it for printing

+Really, this was just a qucick test of authentication, and connecting apis to phi-3.
+Answer, it works. (after some initial fiddlyness)

 ---

 ## 📁 Project Layout